deadshot674gam/Category-Predictor/README.md

 # Category-Predictor
-It determines different images into categories using python and machine learning.
+It categorises different sentences into categories like Hockey, Politics, Technology, Vehicle,etc. Using Multinomial Naive Bayes.